mcqua007/shopify-bare/readme.md

   To do this you want to create 4 js files (index.js, collection.js, product.js, main.js) in `/src/js/`, and one module called shared.js in `/src/jsmodules`.
 You will import the shared.js module in all 4 script files since it will contain the code you need across all pages.
 You will then go into theme.liquid and write an if statement that imports the script for the page you are on orelse just imports main.js.
 For example, if the user is on the product page import product.js and nothing else.
 If the user is on the about us page import main.js and nothing else.
 This will keep your bundle as small as possible alongw ith Rollup's built-in tree-shaking.
 This same theory works for CSS though you do get cascading with the CSS so you canhave more than one file per page if you want.

    If you don't have a lot of features and functions you can just import one script and style file for the entire site.
 This is pretty much already set up in the site with main.js and styles.scss

+### Browser Sync ###

+[Browser Sync](https://browsersync.io) is enabled by running `npm run bs` (first you willl want to start watching your files using `npm run watch`).
+This mainly allows us to use a proxy in order to get features such as auto reloading.
+You can read more about other features in the link above.
+I currently have a reload delay of 100ms because that's about hot long it seems for changes to be ready on Shopify's servers.
+This could be different for you and you can change it by editing the *reloadDelay* option in *`bs-config.js`*.

 ### Rollup ###

  [Rollup](https://rollupjs.org/guide/en/) is used to bundle [ES6 javascript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) within other files and use in the browser.
 This also performs tree shaking so it's only imports what we use.
  We can import form node_modules but usually tree shaking doesn't work as it used commonJS.
 You can read the difference [here](https://sazzer.github.io/blog/2015/05/12/Javascript-modules-ES5-vs-ES6/).
 Rollup also has other plugins we can add as needed.
  Rollup is configured in `*gulpfile.js`*